cristan2/imgsorter/imgsorter/README.md

 * Move or copy supported files from the source folders to date subfolders in the target folder
 * Date subfolders in the target folder are based on the source files' date in 'YYYY-MM-DD' format
 * The program will ask for confirmation before moving or copying files
-* Option to do a 'dry run' which simulates the process without writing any files or directories
+* Option to do a 'dry run' which simulates the process without writing any files or folders

 ## Supported files
 * _"Fully supported"_ means "can read EXIF", meaning file will be copied with accurate info about creation date and device name